 - Focused Ultrasound.

 The development of Prostate Cancer is very unpredictable, and there is no single formula to prevent it.
 However, the most important recommendation is cancer’s early detection.

-The urological check-up for Prostate Cancer is recommended once a year in men aged 40-60, and twice a year in men over age 60.
-Patients who are considered to be at a high risk because of physical and laboratory findings are recommended to a more stricter check-up: every 3 months; and in some cases, biopsies must be repeated.
+We recommend that once a year, men aged 40-60 go for a urological check-up.
+And twice a year for men over 60.
+Patients at a high risk need a stricter check-up: every 3 months; and in some cases, biopsies must be repeated.